null

 How AC Solenoids Solve the Issue of Vibrations

-AC solenoid valves incorporate the use of copper shading rings fixed right above/around the plunger.
-The shading ring stores some magnetic energy to help overcome the spring’s force when the electromagnetic field goes towards zero.
+AC solenoid valves incorporate the use of shading rings fixed right above/around the plunger to mitigate vibrations.
+The shading ring is a small copper ring that stores some magnetic energy to help overcome the spring’s force when the electromagnetic field goes towards zero.

 Compared to the sinusoidal wave created by the coil, the shading releases its stored magnetic field energy 90 degrees out of phase.
 Therefore as the coil’s field dips towards zero, the ring’s field peaks to fill the void.